Frog (Malaysian politics)

-In Malaysian politics, a frog (Malay: katak politik, Sabahan: Buhangkut politik) refers to an act where a politician crosses the bench from one party to another (changing support).
+In Malaysian politics, a frog (Malay: katak politik, کاتق ڤوليتيک; Kadazandusun: buhangkut politik) refers to an act where a politician crosses the bench from one party to another (changing support).
 This term was first coined in during the 1994 Sabah state elections after United Sabah Party losing its majority even the party won the state elections.
 Despite its usage nationwide, it is more familiar within the state of Sabah.
 Since May 25, 2023, nine (9) states of Malaysia has approved the Parties hopping prevention law also known as the "Anti-Switching Parties Law" or "Anti-Hopping Parties Law" for both Parliament and State legislative assembly including Sabah and Sarawak.

 Origins

 Even prior to the 1994 Sabah state elections, a series of defections made by several local politicians has brought Sabahan politics into instability.
 For instance, the 1985 Sabah state elections produced a PBS-led government with Joseph Pairin Kitingan being the new Chief Minister.
 However, some of the new government lawmakers defected to either USNO or BERJAYA, resulting in the government losing its majority.

 Pairin called a new election amidst a conflict across the state.
 His party later won the polls with a landslide victory, wiping out BERJAYA from the state political landscape.
 The government continued to rule for another eight years.

 During the 1994 elections, PBS was able to retained its position as the government with a narrow majority, going on to form a new government with a majority of just two seats.
 In just only a few months, defections brought PBS left with only five MLAs, resulting an UMNO-led Barisan Nasional state government being formed.
 Sakaran Dandai was sworn in as the next CM until his appointment as the Yang di-Pertua Negeri of Sabah later that year.

 The term katak derives from how the frog moves, which is hopping.
 It is widely becoming popular as the politicians jump from one party to another.